hecomi/uREPL/README.md

 uREPL
 =====

-uREPL is an in-game powerful REPL envinronment for Unity3D that supports following functions:
+uREPL is an in-game powerful REPL environment for Unity3D that supports following functions:

 - Any Unity-supported C# code evaluation at run time.
 - Emacs-like keyboard shortcuts.
 - Multi-Line input.
 - Customizable completions.
 - Command definition just by adding an attribute.
-- *GameObject* and *Component* inspecor.
+- *GameObject* and *Component* inspector.
 - Output logs.
 - History.